 That said, I’d like to introduce my “flagship” item, a novel titled “Dark Deception”, available in both hard copy through Amazon and in various e-formats.
 Please see the site’s About Miroer Arts . . . page for details.

 For openers, here’s the “elevator pitch” for Dark Deception:

 The text is an emotionally engaging and thought provoking work that centers around a closely-knit trio of women who come to depend on one another as they attempt to live meaningful lives in an authoritarian, faith-based community.
 The forces their families, friendship, and others in the community exert on the three don’t always work in harmony, and they face limited freedom addressing issues, large and small.
 The lives of the three and other various characters unfold in a tapestry of emotions and encounters as all attempt to deal with the demands of a community that tolerates no loyal opposition.
 The book’s characters – both within and outside the faith – meld and collide in a series of encounters that involve family, love, betrayal, and a quest for power and control.

-In addition to the novel, I’ve established a small on-line gallery on at a site called Fine Art America.
+In addition to the writing efforts, I’ve established a small on-line gallery on at a site called Fine Art America.

 Please accept my invitation to visit my profile at http://www.fineartamerica.com/profiles/lawrence-pratt.html.
 More information about specific photo presentations thorough Cafe Press can be found on the About Miroer Arts . . . page.

 All images are suitable for all audiences at home or at work with some of the “critter” items geared for the younger set.